Germany launches 'gigantic' climate emergency programme

 "In a year in which we really should have turned the corner," he said, showing a graph, "the share of renewables in Germany in the energy mix decreased."

-To achieve a turnaround, Habeck said he wants to start an major push and launch a significantly more ambitious climate protection programme before the end of 2022.
+To achieve a turnaround, Habeck said he wants to start a major push and launch a significantly more ambitious climate protection programme before the end of 2022.

 The first set of rules will be presented in April, with further measures following during the summer.